rikkimax/twp-d/manuscript/content/environment/cliArgs.md

 ## Command line arguments
 **Summary:**

-Every program have arguments.
-These arguments are used to tell the program who it is and what any calling programs wants to pass to it.
+Every program has arguments.
+These arguments are used to tell the program who it is and what the calling program wants to pass to it.

 **Exercises:**